 If you’re a head contractor on a Commonwealth funded building project that is required to have a WRMP, your WRMP must include a fitness for work policy.

 Your fitness for work policy must provide for drug and alcohol testing.
-This means it addresses how everyone on site—including employees of the head contractor, subcontractors, and other employees—is required (by contract or other enforceable means) to participate in drug and alcohol testing.
+This means it addresses how everyone on site—including employees of the head contractor, subcontractors and their employees and others—is required (by contract or other enforceable means) to participate in drug and alcohol testing.

 Your fitness for work policy needs to outline the use of an objective medical testing method/s to detect the presence of drugs or alcohol in a person, including which testing method/s will be used and what will happen if a person’s test is positive.

 There is no particular testing method that you’re required to use.
 For instance, both urine testing and saliva testing are permitted.
 However, there are some minimum requirements, which we’ve outlined for you below.

 The specific requirements for fitness for work policies are covered in Schedule 4 of the Code.